nils-mathieu/piscine-rust/module-01.md

 ## General Rules

-Any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
+* Any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
 Only dependencies specified in the `allowed dependencies` section are allowed.
 Only symbols specified in the `allowed symbols` section are allowed.

-Every exercise must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.
+* Every exercise must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

-Everything must compile *without warnings* with the `rustc` compiler available on the school's machines without additional options.
+* Everything must compile *without warnings* with the `rustc` compiler available on the school's machines without additional options.
 You are *not* allowed to use `unsafe` code anywere in your code.

-You are generally *not* authorized to modify lint levels - either using `#\[attributes\]`, `#!\[global_attributes\]` or with command-line arguments.
-You must use the `#![forbid(unsafe_code)]` attribute in every project you turn in.
+* You are generally *not* authorized to modify lint levels - either using `#\[attributes\]`, `#!\[global_attributes\]` or with command-line arguments.
 You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.

-You are *strongly* encouraged to write extensive tests for the functions and systems you turn in.
+* You are *strongly* encouraged to write extensive tests for the functions and systems you turn in.
 Correcting an already well-tested exercise is easier and faster than having to write them during defense.
 Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section.